 Advent Activates Within Our Doors.

 Once again, we return to a sung Rite One Mass for this Advent season.
-For the December 18 Morning Prayer, as of now, we will reuse the same booklets we have been using.

 - December 3, The First Sunday of Advent